utkarsh-tekriwal/DocuMitra/README.md

 - A single LLM was not sufficient for all three tasks and hence, we used a hybrid of 2 LLMs (_facebook/bart-large-cnn_ AND _deepset/roberta-base-squad2_).

 ## Challenges
-- Single small model was not effective for all tasks - Solved by using hybrid of two models.
-- Handle sensitive data within the system without exposing to API providers - Solved by using fully-local approach.
+- Handle sensitive data within the system without exposing to API providers - _Solved by using fully-local approach_.
+- Single small model was not effective for all tasks - _Solved by using hybrid of two models_.
-- facebook/bart cannot process long text all at once for summary - Solved by dividing documents into smaller parts --> generating summary for each part --> combining each summary at last and displaying the combined result.
+- facebook/bart cannot process long text all at once for summary - _Solved by dividing documents into smaller parts --> generating summary for each part --> then combining each summary at last and displaying the combined result._

-##🚀 Features
+## 🚀 Features
 - 📚 Supports both .pdf or .txt documents.
 - 📌 Concise Summary Generation.
 - 💬 Context-aware answers grounded in the uploaded document.
 - 🧠 Logic question generation and grading.
+- **No hallucination policy**: All answers are grounded in the document.
 - Clean UI using Gradio.
 - No third party data leaks due to local operation.